WebAssembly/spec/spectec/test-prose/TEST.md

 table.get x
 1. Assert: Due to validation, a value of value type i32 is on the top of the stack.
-2. Pop the value i32.CONST i from the stack.
+2. Pop (I32.CONST i) from the stack.
 3. If i ≥ |$table(x)|, then:
   a.
 Trap.
 4. Else: